jakub-stastny/flashcards/README.md

 ![flashcards-1](https://raw.githubusercontent.com/botanicus/flashcards/master/doc/flashcards-1.png)

-This is just the basics though.
-It's important to learn in context, so let's make it more useful and add some examples.
+OK, it works.
+However it's important to learn in context, so let's make it more useful and add some examples.

 Run `flashcards edit` and paste the following data into the file: